JenniferMack/Ulysses-TOC-Sheet/README.md

 ### Disclaimer

 `<style>` sections (used here for Headnings- and multilevel TOC-numbering) are not strictly allowed in `<body>` section.
-It seems to work in newer versions of Safari, Chrome and Firefox, and IE. But not in some older verions of IE or if Compability-mode is activated.
-So if heading numbers and multilevel TOC numbering is needed, turn of Compability-mode in IE.
+It seems to work in newer versions of Safari, Chrome and Firefox, and IE. But not in some older verions of IE, or if compability-mode is activated.
+So if heading numbers and multilevel TOC numbering is needed, turn of compability-mode in IE.
 (If that does not work, try to move these two CSS sections into your Ulysses HTML style of choice)